Table of Contents

-Clicking the blue Yes, I am Sure button will exit DCR Simulator and take you back into DCR Whiteboard.
+Clicking the blue Discard and Exit button will exit DCR Simulator and take you back into DCR Whiteboard.

-You can also choose to save the simulation as a scenario by clicking Save and Exit button as explained in more deatils below.
+You can also choose to save the simulation as a scenario by clicking Save and Exit button as explained in more details below.